AhmedAltiad/Agrodev/README.md

 ## Building for production

-To optimize the AgroBourse application for production, run:
+To optimize the AgroBourse360SI application for production, run:

     ./mvnw -Pprod clean package